Submissions

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• Is it an original and unpublished article that is sent exclusively to the magazine?
+• Is it an original and unpublished article that is sent exclusively to this journal?

-• In the case of coming from a funded research project, is it stated in the place provided for it in the article, detailing whether it is a public or private research organization?
+• If it comes from a funded research project, is it stated in the place provided for it in the article, detailing whether it is a public or private research organization, as well as the number of the grant?

-• Do you know that together with the article you must attach the letter of originality and assignment of rights duly completed and signed by all the authors?
+• Do you know that together with the article you must attach the letter of originality duly completed and signed by all the authors?
 Also, have you made sure that all the co-authors with whom you have written your article are listed in the OJS?
-The journal is not responsible for the metadata in your article.
 You must be sure to enter the names of your co-authors correctly, according to the order of signature, including their affiliations, e-mails, orcid and biographical summary.

-• Do the authors acknowledge that they are the only ones legally responsible for the assertions made in their text, since Revista Latina is not responsible for these opinions?
+• Do the authors acknowledge that they are the only ones legally responsible for the assertions made in their text, since Revista Latina de Comunicación Social is not responsible for these opinions?

 • Is the article properly formatted according to the Publication Template provided in the Publication Guidelines?

-• Does each author's full academic affiliation and institutional e-mail appear after his/her name?
-To ensure proper citation in the different international databases, RLCS recommends that researchers register in IraLIS and choose a signature format according to the standards.
+• Is each author's name followed by his/her affiliation, institutional email, as well as academic identifiers (such as ORCID or Google Scholar)?
+To ensure proper citation in the different international databases, Revista Latina de Comunicación Social recommends that researchers register in IraLIS and choose a signature format according to the standards.

-• Has the short CV of each author been added at the end of the text and after the CV has the e-mail address, the H-index and the academic identifiers ORCID, Google Scholar, ResearchGate, etc. been included?
-All authors and co-authors must be registered in the ORCID and must correctly state their author identifier both in the document and in the platform metadata.
+• Has the curriculum vitae of each author been added at the end of the text (maximum 120 words) and has the e-mail address, H-index and the academic identifiers ORCID, Google Scholar, ResearchGate, etc. been included?
+All authors must be registered in the platform ORCID

 • Citations: